mburnayev/CatFinderinator3000/README.md

 I originally wanted this project to use a machine learning model to detect my cat specifically, and I nearly succeeded, but there were too many drawbacks to continue using TFLite models for the reasons listed in the timeline and obstacles breakdown<br><br>
 That being said, artifacts of my attempts to use Tensorflow can be found in previous commits, and these are my model training results:
 <img width="954" alt="1" src="https://github.com/user-attachments/assets/8ce13087-bc4b-4970-83b2-5f3f7a16e139">

+After failing to build my own working Tensorflow object detection model, I opted for a motion detection-based approach as a simpler means of finding my cat and to put a lid on this project.
+However, after implementing it, I found that the results were underwhelming and not nearly as good as I expected:

+[video]

+Seeing that I could do a better job, I decided to explore other ML frameworks, and after some initial testing, found that PyTorch was pretty powerful and effective — the rest is history.

 ## Project Timeline and Obstacles Breakdown
 Task | Notes | Resolved?